 - Rigorous development framework (ease of reuse, QoS management like load balancing, transaction management, security…).
 However, Enterprise Beans are sometimes intelligible with difficulty!

-- Natural support for the Software as a Service (SaaS) idea in cloud computing
+- Natural support for Software as a Service -SaaS- in cloud computing

 Benefits